DustinBrett/daedalOS/README.md

 ## System

+- Session
+  - x, y, height & width
+  - Possibly: zIndex, focus, selected
+- Windows
+  - Size opening/positioning logic
+    - 1. In apps set a width and height that looks best
+    - 2. When loading the app, try and use those values
+    - 3. If there is not enough viewport for a dimension with padding, then shrink by the difference
+  - Focus last viewed process on close/minimize of current process
+  - Animate min/max with framer
+  - Open/close scaling from the x/y of the icon that opened it
+  - Title text should be more reactive
 - Quality
   - Double check colors and sizes (Digital Color Meter)
-- Windows
-  - Size opening/positioning logic
-    - Relative to the viewport, orientation & resolution
-    - Pre-define ideal min sizes for windows
-  - Animate min/max with framer (fix z-index)
-- Start Menu

 ## Apps